Student Life & Resources

 Training students for careers in traditional trades is at the very heart of our mission.
 Because the School is small, we’re able to work with students on a one-on-one basis.
 We’ll help you prepare the tools for your job search (like resumes and portfolios) and identify potential employers.

 Though focused, hands-on work is the core of the NBSS experience, you’ll be part of a small group of creative and friendly students.
-While a student at NBSS, you'll enjoy evening lectures, PB&J Thursdays, bowling nights, music nights, belt sander races, and more.
+While a student at NBSS, you'll enjoy PB&J Wednesdays, our annual Rally at the Alley: Student & Alumni Bowling Party, the annual Holiday Party hosted by the Alumni Association, music nights, belt sander races, and more.

 We connect students with internships to help build real-world experience, and we maintain a Jobs & Commissions Board that lists opportunities for students.
 In addition, we offer an annual Business Course that covers business plans, marketing, contracts and negotiations, pricing, accounting, insurance, legal issues, and more.